 Brewers' Christian Yelich: Drives in three

-Yelich went 1-for-4 with a triple and three RBI on Monday against the Nationals.
+Yelich went 2-for-5 with a solo home run and three RBI on Saturday against the Giants.

-Yelich got a bit lucky as Ryan Zimmerman misplayed a chopper down the first base line, leading to his only hit of the game and all three of his RBI.
-He has recorded at least one hit in 14 of 18 games in July, eight of which have been multi-hit efforts.
-While he hasn't stood out in a single category this season, he remains a valuable producer across the board.
+Yelich took southpaw Ty Blach deep in the fifth inning for his 15th home run of the season.
+The shot marked his fourth home run against a left-handed pitcher this season, though he has also tallied seven doubles and a triple to post a solid .535 slugging percentage against them through 99 at-bats.
+Yelich is now riding a 12-game hitting streak, during which his average has risen from .288 to a National League-leading .318 mark.

 More News